 That's right, you can read about the "unique opportunity" that was lost right here.
 The New York Times complains that the likely deficit deals to be produced in the days ahead will not feature:

-, and — the entitlement programs whose growth as the population ages is driving long-term projections of unsustainable debt."
+"significant future savings from, and — the entitlement programs whose growth as the population ages is driving long-term projections of unsustainable debt."

 As every budget analyst knows, Social Security is not a major driver of the deficit.
 Under the law, it cannot contribute to the deficit.
 It can only spend money that was raised from its designated tax or from interest earned on the Treasury bonds bought with this revenue.
 If the trust fund lacks the money to pay benefits then full benefits will not be paid.
 Furthermore, the projected increase in Social Security benefits over the decades ahead is relatively modest.